 Your bike needs different attention in April than it does in October.
 Seasonal changes bring different conditions, different riding patterns, and different wear profiles.
-Rather than reactive maintenance—fixing things when they break—proactive seasonal service keeps your bike performing year-round.
+Reactive maintenance—fixing stuff when it breaks—costs more and ruins rides.
+Proactive seasonal service keeps everything working properly.
 Here’s the calendar that prevents mid-season surprises.

 Spring Tune-Up (March-April)